 Would you make a good Civil Grand Juror?

 Prospective Grand Jurors must possess the following qualifications (Penal Code 893):

 A person is not legally qualified to serve if any of the following apply:

 To volunteer for this important civic service, interested and qualified citizens available to commit to an average of 20-25 hours per week for one year (July 1 – June 30) may apply on-line here.

 A jury panel of qualified members of diverse age groups, socio-economic, ethnic, and educational backgrounds, representative of the diversity within Monterey County is sought.

-If you are unable to apply on-line, you may also request an application form be emailed or mailed to you by contacting the civil grand jury recruitment office by email at firstname.lastname@example.org or by calling (831) 775-5400, ext.
+If you are unable to apply on-line, you may also request and application form by contacting the Civil Grand Jury Recruitment Office by email at firstname.lastname@example.org or by calling (831) 775-5400, ext.
 2081.
-Application forms may also be picked up at any Superior Court Clerk’s Office in Marina, Monterey and Salinas or at the Monterey County Counsel’s Office.
+Application forms may also be picked up at any Superior Court Clerk's Office in Marina, Monterey, Salinas or at the Monterey County Counsel's Office.

-Following the application and interview process, the Superior Court Judges will select 30 nominees to proceed to a random drawing held in July of each year.
+Following the application and interview process, the superior court judges will select 30 nominees to proceed to a random drawing held in June of each year.
 A total of 19 of these nominees are drawn and sworn to serve on the Civil Grand Jury; the remaining 11 nominees serve as alternates.
-Alternates may be called to serve at any time when a sworn juror becomes unable to complete their service during the course of the fiscal year (July 1 - June 30).
+Alternates may be called to serve at any time when a sworn juror becomes unable to complete their service during the course of the fiscal year (July 1 – June 30).
 All sworn and alternate jurors receive a 2-day training session prior to commencing their service.

 After the Civil Grand Jury is sworn in, the Presiding Judge appoints a Foreperson (presiding juror) responsible for the general oversight, direction and collegiality of the jury.